CutieMath/d3-knowledge-base/README.md

 # Column Chart

 - In this lecture we use the column chart.
-As we already learnt from chart-axis module this time we need to display the data on the coordinates.
+As we already learned from chart-axis module this time we need to display the data on the coordinates.
 Here we use the scale band as follow: create a scale band as any other scales it is optional if you want padding with values from 0 to 1.
-The we use the rect svg element and it is rendered by first specifying the x and y coordinates using the xScale and yScale function respectively and passing the corresponding arguments.
-The use the xScale bandwidth for the width and height the actual height of the area of the svg parent node of the axis subtracted with the the result of the yScale function.
+The we use the RECT SVG element and it is rendered by first specifying the x and y coordinates using the xScale and yScale function respectively and passing the corresponding arguments.
+The use the xScale bandwidth for the width and height the actual height of the area of the SVG parent node of the axis subtracted with the result of the yScale function.
 Why this works?

   Remember the origin of the y coordinate is not in the center or bottom but on the top and starts